-School Board Policy--- Teachers' Removal of Student from Classroom

-A teacher may remove a student from class whose behavior the teacher has documented to be repeatedly interfering with the teacher's ability to teach the students in the class or whose behavior is so unruly, disruptive or abusive that it interferes with the ability of the student's other classmates to learn.
+School Board Policy---Teachers' Removal of Student from Classroom interfering with the teacher's ability to teach the students in the class or whose behavior is so unruly, disruptive or abusive that it interferes with the ability of the student's other classmates to learn.
 Students who have been removed from their classroom by a teacher shall be sent to the principal's or principal's designee's office for appropriate discipline.